wuxc/pywin32doc/md/PyCOleDialog.md

 ## PyCOleDialog Object

 An abstract class which encapsulates an MFC COleDialog object\.
-Derived from a[PyCCommonDialog](#pyccommondialog)object\.
+Derived from a[PyCCommonDialog](#pyccommondialog) object\.